| Ch 6 -- The C and C++ Programming Languages

 especially, are used in object-oriented C++ programs, they are worth examining more

+closely in this short introduction to the language.
 The phrase scope of reference is used to discuss how a name in C, C++,

 or certain other programming languages is interpreted when the language permits more